ihs-ustutt/axial_turbine_database/README.md

 ---
 ### Dataset extension

 It is very much possible to extend the dataset.
-A [docker container](https://ihs-ustutt.github.io/dtOO/quickstart.html) containing all pre-requisites are made available.
-However, extension of dataset comes at computational cost as has needed to perform CFD simulations, followed by post-processing.
-It will be on user to choose whether to save or ommit the flow field results based on the requirements.
+A [docker container](https://ihs-ustutt.github.io/dtOO/quickstart.html) containing all pre-requisites is made available.
+However, an extension of the dataset comes at a computational cost as CFD simulations need to be performed, followed by post-processing.
+It is the user's choice whether to save or omit the flow field results based on the requirements.

 ---
 ### License